Submerged Operations/Operating Limits

 Prior to the start of each dive, the Chief Scientist will be asked to sign the final page of the predive check off sheets.
 These forms are filled out by the Alvin crew during their routine safety and operational checks on the vehicle and must be inspected and signed by the pilot, Surface Controller, Expedition Leader, support ship Master, and Chief Scientist before the dive may take place.
 This practice is intended to be an important part of the Alvin safety assurance process, but it loses much of its effectiveness unless the Chief Scientist, like the other signatories, takes the time to review the check sheets carefully.
 Each sheet provides an indication of normal submersible conditions.
 If the entries are not initialed, if the values recorded do not fall within the limits specified, or if equipment needed is not fully operational, the Chief Scientist should request an explanation from the Expedition Leader.
 Before signing, he should ensure that all sheets have been completed and that he has been informed of the reasons for and consequences of all discrepancies.

-As a complex machine, Alvin requires one extensive maintenance period every two to three years in order to ensure proper operation and the safety of personnel.
+As a complex machine, Alvin requires one extensive maintenance period every three to five years in order to ensure proper operation and the safety of personnel.
 In the past, this overhaul has been conducted during the winter months at Woods Hole, when the weather in New England waters was unsuitable for diving operations.
 Now that operations in remote parts of the world are possible aboard Atlantis, and voyages lasting two years or longer have become the norm, most general maintenance of Alvin will be done away from Woods Hole and even the major overhauls may be done in distant ports.

 SCUBA Diving Regulations